Skip to main content

 • First-generation university students.

-• Mature, online, caregiver, or research students.
+• Mature, online/distance learning, parent/caregiver, or research students.

-🎉 Social & Interest-Based Groups
+🎉 Social & Interest-Based

 Help students build friendships around common hobbies: